francois-le-ko4la/docstring-to-markdown/README.md

 ```
 <pre>

-Decorator - add a tag
+Add a tag in a string.

 <b>Args:</b>
     begin_tag (str)